MicrosoftDocs/win32/desktop-src/FileIO/change-journal-records.md

 ---
-Description: 'As files, directories, and other NTFS file system objects are added, deleted, and modified, the NTFS file system enters change journal records in streams, one for each volume on the computer.' ms.assetid: 'c41aa3a8-c8d8-4bf2-9bbb-d6a6a556c5e4'
+Description: As files, directories, and other NTFS file system objects are added, deleted, and modified, the NTFS file system enters change journal records in streams, one for each volume on the computer. ms.assetid: c41aa3a8-c8d8-4bf2-9bbb-d6a6a556c5e4
 title: Change Journal Records
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Change Journal Records